pafable/eks-cluster/readme.md

 - Kubectl

 ## Creating a tfvars file
-Create a .tfvars file within the terraform folder and populate it with the following values.
+Create a tfvars file within the terraform folder and populate it with the following values.

 Replace `<VALUE>` with your own.
 ```shell